 If dogs do indeed learn to smile from people, then that means they have a strong connection to us and are capable of mimicking our behavior.
-It also accounts for the smile’s vaguely awkward and unnatural presentation.
-(Dogs who smile remind me of small children who are asked to smile for a photo but don’t know how to offer a natural smile that reflects genuinely happy feelings.)
+It also accounts for the smile’s vaguely awkward presentation — kind of like kids who are asked to smile for a photo but haven’t figure out how to do it naturally yet.

 Karen B. London, PhD